Turtle fraservirus 1

 The FWC is investigating a virus, that has been detected in multiple species of Florida’s native and nonnative freshwater turtles.
 This virus has been named Turtle fraservirus 1 (TFV1) in a recent publication but has been previously referred to as Turtle bunyavirus (TBV).

 The FWC takes TFV1 seriously and is taking proactive steps to monitor and slow the spread of the virus.
-To reduce the geographic spread of TFV1, and lessen potential impacts of this virus, the FWC has enacted Executive Order #21-19 which prohibits the take and transportation of the following species: Florida softshell turtles (Apalone ferox), smooth softshell turtles (Apalone mutica), spiny softshell turtles (Apalone spinifera), and yellow-bellied sliders (Trachemys scripta scripta).
-In addition to Florida softshell turtles, the virus is also known to infect Florida’s cooter species (genus Pseudemys) and eastern snapping turtles (Chelydra serpentina), which are already prohibited from being removed from the wild, and red-eared sliders (Trachemys scripta elegans), which are a conditional nonnative species.
+To reduce the geographic spread of TFV1, and lessen potential impacts of this virus, the FWC has enacted Executive Order #21-19 which prohibits the take and transportation of the following turtle species: Florida softshells (Apalone ferox), smooth softshells (Apalone mutica), spiny softshells (Apalone spinifera), and yellow-bellied sliders (Trachemys scripta scripta).
+In addition to Florida softshells, the virus is also known to infect Florida’s cooter species (genus Pseudemys) and snapping turtles (Chelydra serpentina), which are already prohibited from being removed from the wild, and red-eared sliders (Trachemys scripta elegans), which are a conditional nonnative species.
 The EO will help to conserve native turtle species while biologists work to fully understand the impacts of TFV1.
-The FWC is also soliciting sightings of sick and dead freshwater turtles of any species for further investigation.
+The FWC is also soliciting reports of any sick or dead freshwater turtles species for further investigation.

-While this Executive Order is targeted at reducing the spread of TFV1 by prohibiting the take and transportation of known carriers, to minimize any additional potential spread, additional precautions including not moving or relocating any other turtle species would be beneficial.
+While this Executive Order is targeted at reducing the spread of TFV1 by prohibiting the take and transportation of known carriers, additional precautions, including not moving or relocating any other turtle species, would be beneficial to minimize any additional potential spread.

 Description of sick and dead turtles potentially infected with TFV1

 To help assess the geographic distribution of the virus, the FWC is encouraging the public to report sick and dead freshwater turtles meeting the above description.
-Submit reports of sick, dead and strangely acting freshwater turtles by calling the FWC’s Freshwater Turtle Hotline at 352-339-8597, or by using the FWC Reporter App.
-Contact the FWC before handling sick or dead turtles.
+Submit reports of sick, dead, and strangely acting freshwater turtles by calling the FWC’s Wildlife Health Hotline at 866-293-9282, or by using the FWC Reporter App.
+Licensed wildlife rehabilitators may be contacted for care and treatment of sick or injured turtles.